TobiasSunderdiek/my-udacity-machine-learning-devops-engineer-solutions/project_3_deploy_model_with_fastapi/model_card.md

 ## Intended Use

 This model should be used to predict if the salary of a person is above or below 50K.
-It is trained on census data, and input is based on these features.
+It is trained on census bureau data, and input is based on these features.
 The users are insurances.

 ## Training Data

+The data is based on the census dataset from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/census+income).

+Column names where stripped to remove whitespaces, in total there are 32561 rows with data and one header row.

+The data set is split by a 80-20 split to break it into a train and test set.
+Stratification was done one the target feature `salary`.
+To use the data during trainig, categorical features where encoded with a OneHotEncoder with parameters `parse=False` and `handle_unknown="ignore"`.
+The label is encoded with a LabelBinarizer with no parameters.
 ## Evaluation Data

 ## Metrics